edufeed/edufeed/README.md

 ## Caching Speech Synthesis Results

 By default, the voice synthesis result for the word will be from Google's speech synthesis service.
-If you want to cache it, or have something else said for a word, add an audio file in mp3 format to the [speechsynth_en](https://github.com/edufeed/edufeed/tree/master/www/speechsynth_en) folder, and edit the [speechsynth_en_paths.yaml](https://github.com/edufeed/edufeed/blob/master/www/speechsynth_en_paths.yaml) file to add an entry from the utterance to the file name.
+If you want to cache it, or have something else said for a word, add an audio file in mp3 format to the [speechsynth_en](https://github.com/edufeed/edufeed/tree/master/www/speechsynth_en) folder, and edit the [speechsynth_en_paths.yaml](https://github.com/edufeed/edufeed/blob/master/www/speechsynth_en_paths.yaml) file to add an entry from the utterance to the file name (or use the [make_directory_listings.ls](https://github.com/edufeed/edufeed/blob/master/scripts/make_directory_listings.ls) script, instructions below).

 The script [fetch_speechsynth.ls](https://github.com/edufeed/edufeed/blob/master/scripts/fetch_speechsynth.ls) automates the task of downloading speech synthesis audio recordings and putting them in the `www/speechsynth_en` folder.
 To run it, provide a list of words to download as arguments: